cwliu007/mirt_bd/README.md

 # Notes:
-If the testlets in your dataset have varying numbers of items, you will need to modify the NIMBLE code in `multidimensional beta model correlations.R` accordingly.
-Specifically:
+If the testlets in your dataset have varying numbers of items, you will need to modify the NIMBLE code in `multidimensional beta model correlations.R` accordingly:
 ```
 code <- nimbleCode({